fsqy-zhang/MCPNet/README.md

 # MCPNet
-Here is the code implementation of MCPNet
+Here is the code implementation of MCPNet.

 We will release the code and training weights after the paper is accepted.